SiliconLabs/wisun-br-linux-docker/README.md

   </tr>
 </table>

-In a Wi-SUN network, the Border Router (BR) is in charge of the management of the network (authentication, routing, etc.) and providing internet connectivity to the network.
+In a Wi-SUN network, the Border Router (BR) is in charge of managing the network (authentication, routing, etc.) and providing internet connectivity to the network.

 This Docker image is provided to simplify the deployment and network configuration.
-It aims to run on a Raspberry Pi and Raspberry Pi OS (a port of Debian for Raspberry Pi), but it should work on any Linux host.
+It is developed for running on a Raspberry Pi and Raspberry Pi OS (a port of Debian for Raspberry Pi), but it should work on any Linux host.

-This implementation relies on an external Silicon Labs EFR32xG12 flashed with a dedicated Wi-SUN RCP (Radio Co-Processor) firmware.
-To this end, The EFR32 is connected to the host through USB.
+This implementation relies on an external Silicon Labs EFR32xG12 flashed with a dedicated Wi-SUN RCP (Radio Coprocessor) firmware.
+To this end, the EFR32 is connected to the host through USB.
 Using this connection, the Docker image sees the EFR32 device as a serial (UART) connection.
-This document aims at establishing the setup described in the image below.
+This document describes how to set up the system shown below.

 ![Linux border router](./linux_br_image.png)